syncfusion-content/javascript-docs/js/Unobtrusive-Support.md

 {% endhighlight %}

->   **Note**: In the above code, **value** is one of the available DatePicker property to set the value for the control, which is defined here with **ej-** keyword prepended to it.
+N>   In the above code, **value** is one of the available DatePicker property to set the value for the control, which is defined here with **ej-** keyword prepended to it.
->   Also, you can notice here that the HTML tag name is replaced by the control name to be created.
+N>   Also, you can notice here that the HTML tag name is replaced by the control name to be created.

 The output of the above code will look as the one shown below with the value set to the given date,
 {% include image.html url="/js/Unobtrusive-Support_images/Unobtrusive-Support_img3.png" %}